 Of course, trundling along when you can see where you're going is one thing, but if you go into full assault mode and the hatch is closed, you'll suddenly find yourself closed in this full metal jacket of military sturdiness, being bounced around and trying to keep the APC in a vague straight line.
 And did we mention the noise?
 It's a full martial orchestra of whirring, clunking and screeching combined with the bursts of fumes from the exhaust.

 The one tank we've all heard of is the Chieftain.
-This was an essential piece of kit for many of the British Army bases around the country for three decades before being replaced by the Challenger I. After being retired in 1995, many of them were demobbed and sold off by the Ministry of Defence, which is why you can get to have a go at the controls of one today.
+This was an essential piece of kit for many of the British Army bases around the country for three decades before being replaced by the Challenger I. After being retired in 1995, many of them were demobbed and sold off by the Ministry of Defence, which is why we offer a tank driving experience and more importantly, you get the opportunity to have a go at the controls of one today.

 Being a main battle tank it not only does it look the part, it is the part.
 Going into battle these boys were equipped with the full monty of weaponry including the main armament in the form of the highly accurate firing power of the L11A5 120mm rifle gun mounted on the 360 degree rotating turret and two L7 machine guns.
 As for the onboard crew of four, the driver is pretty much lying down to operate the machine when it's hatch closed, whilst the commander, loader and gunner hold positions in the turret ring.